Installation Guide

 Important Notes & Updates

-Striae now includes an automated environment variables management system:
+Striae now includes an automated interactive environment configuration system:

 Key Improvements Made

-2. Automated Secret Management: One command configures all worker secrets
+2. Automated Configuration Management: Single command configures all worker and app files

-4. Better Organization: Variables grouped by worker/service usage
+5. Better Organization: Variables grouped logically by service and function

 Required Binding Names